 Potential threats to the habitat of this population derive primarily from commercial shipping and fishing vessel activity.
 There is considerable fishing activity within portions of the critical habitat of this species, increasing the risk of entanglement.
 However, photographs of right whales in the eastern North Pacific to date have shown little evidence of entanglement scars; the sole exception is the animal photographed in the Strait of Juan de Fuca in October 2013 (Ford et al. 2016).
 Unimak Pass is a choke-point for shipping traffic between North America and Asia, with shipping density and risk of an accidental spill highest in the summer (Renner and Kuletz 2015), a time when right whales are believed to be present (Wright et al. 2018).
-The high volume of large vessels transiting Unimak Pass (e.g., 1,961 making 4,615 transits in 2012: Nuka Research and Planning Group, LLC 2014a, 2014b), a subset of which continue north through the Bering Sea, increases both the risk of ship strikes and the risk of a large or very large oil spill in areas in which right whales may occur.
+The high volume of large vessels transiting Unimak Pass (e.g., 7,803 voyages through Unimak Pass by vessels larger than 400 gross tons from 2014-2018; Sullender et al. 2021), a subset of which continue north through the Bering Sea, increases both the risk of vessel strikes and the risk of a large or very large oil spill in areas in which right whales may occur.
 The risk of accidents in Unimak Pass, specifically, is predicted to increase in the coming decades, and studies indicate that more accidents are likely to involve container vessels (Wolniakowski et al. 2011).

 Past offshore oil and gas leasing has occurred in the Gulf of Alaska and Bering Sea in the northern areas of known right whale habitat.
-The Bureau of Ocean Energy Management (BOEM) proposed an Outer Continental Shelf leasing plan for 2007-2012 that prioritized lease sales for the North Aleutian Basin in 2010 and 2012 (Aplin and Elliott 2007), but it was later withdrawn by Presidential Executive Order.
-Therefore, the North Aleutian Basin was not included in the 2017-2022 national lease schedule by BOEM, and there are no residual active leases from past sales.
-However, BOEM has announced plans to replace the 2017-2022 OCS plan (with a new 2019-2024 leasing plan) and to reconsider all current moratoria on offshore oil and gas exploration and extraction (82 FR 30886, 3 July 2017).
+In 2018, the Bureau of Ocean Energy Management (BOEM) proposed an Outer Continental Shelf leasing plan for 2019-2024 that included oil and gas lease sales for the Aleutian Basin and Aleutian Arc in 2023, but those areas were subsequently removed from consideration.
+BOEM's final lease sale schedule for 2024-2029 does not include any lease sales in Alaska.
 It is noteworthy that two tagged right whales were observed to briefly visit the North Aleutian Basin area, one in 2004 and one in 2009 (Zerbini et al. 2015).
 The development of oil fields off Sakhalin Island in Russia is occurring within habitat of the western North Pacific population of right whales (NMFS 2006).
-However, no oil exploration or production is currently underway in offshore areas of the Bering Sea or Gulf of Alaska, and no lease sales are currently scheduled to occur in those areas.
+However, no oil exploration or production is currently underway in offshore areas of the Bering Sea or Gulf of Alaska, and no lease sales are currently scheduled to occur in those areas (excepting Cook Inlet).
 The possibility remains that there will be lease sales in these areas in the future, even though no discoveries have yet been announced and most leases have not contained commercially viable deposits (NMFS 2006).
-However, in Cook Inlet, lease sales are planned (the next federal sale under the existing 2017-2022 leasing plan will occur in 2021 and state sales currently occur annually) and exploration activity is occurring in both state and federal waters.
+However, in Cook Inlet, lease sales are ongoing (the most recent federal sale under the existing 2017-2022 leasing plan occurred in December 2022 and state sales currently occur annually) and exploration activity is occurring in both state and federal waters.
 BOEM (2016) conducted an oil spill model for lower Cook Inlet that suggested if a very large oil spill occurs in offshore waters it will impact right whale habitat around Kodiak Island and along the Alaska Peninsula.
-Although there is currently no oil and gas activity in the Alaska Chukchi Sea, oil exploration and production is ongoing in the Beaufort Sea, and this will likely include an increased level of associated vessel traffic through the Bering Sea en route to and from the Arctic, which could increase risks to right whales from ship strikes.
+Although there is currently no oil and gas activity in the Alaska Chukchi Sea, oil exploration and production is ongoing in the Beaufort Sea, and this will likely include an increased level of associated vessel traffic through the Bering Sea en route to and from the Arctic, which could increase risks to right whales from vessel strikes.